jrunestone/beerd/README.md

     Pull requests into master deploy to deploy-preview in production mode

 SYNC BEERS FROM UNTAPPD INTO FAUNA
-    In the live environment go to `/.netlify/functions/auth` to authorize the Untappd app and get an access token Take the access token and put it in an environment variable called `UNTAPPD_ACCESS_TOKEN` to be able to run the sync script
+    In the live environment go to `/auth` to authorize the Untappd app and get an access token (or in dev, just make sure the redirect url in the api settings is pointing to localhost)
+    Take the access token and put it in an environment variable called `UNTAPPD_ACCESS_TOKEN` to be able to run the sync script
     Go to `/.netlify/functions/sync` to start a beer sync job ??
 This job is called [every night] by an external scheduling service (Zapier)